-WebVR provides support for exposing virtual reality devices — for example head-mounted displays like the Oculus Rift — to web apps, enabling developers to translate position and movement information from the display into movement around a 3D scene.
-This has numerous very interesting applications, from virtual product tours and interactive training apps to super immersive first person games.
+WebVR provides support for exposing virtual reality devices — for example head-mounted displays like the Oculus Rift or HTC Vive — to web apps, enabling developers to translate position and movement information from the display into movement around a 3D scene.
+This has numerous, interesting applications, from virtual product tours and interactive training apps to immersive first person games.

 Concepts and usage

 VRDisplay is the central interface in the WebVR API — via its properties and methods you can access functionality to:

 - Retrieve useful information to allow us to identify the display, what capabilities it has, controllers associated with it, and more.

 frame datafor each frame of content you you want to present in a display, and submit those frames for display at a consistent rate.